bbatsov/clojure-style-guide/README.md

 ## Collections

+> It is better to have 100 functions operate on one data structure
+> than to have 10 functions operate on 10 data structures. <br/>
+> -- Alan J. Perlis

 * Avoid the use of lists for generic data storage (unless a list is exactly what you need).
 * Prefer the use of keywords for hash keys.
 * Prefer the use of the literal collection syntax where applicable.
 However, when defining